Governments Turn Tables By Suing Public Records Requesters - Slashdot

 Suing the citizen is exactly the kind of shit you get once you start warrantless mass surveillance of the Americans (Bush, Obama), spying on journalists (Obama), sending the IRS after the dissenters (Obama), putting the whistle-blowers to jail (Obama).

 Manning, Assange, and Snowden need to be fully exonerated and given a medal of freedom.
-Obama stooges need to be jailed and tried for seditious subversion of the consti
+Obama stooges need to be jailed and tried for seditious subversion of the constitution.

 Re: (Score:2)